Books, Podcasts, Movies, Music, and Products to Make Life Better in 2025

 Recipe for Roasted Brussels Sprouts

-Cut brussel sprouts in half and place on a roasting pan.
+Cut Brussels sprouts in half and place on a roasting pan.
 Sprinkle with minced garlic (3-4 cloves), salt, and paprika, then drizzle with olive oil.
 Back at 400 degrees about 20 minutes or until tender.
 Pair. with Spanish wine or sangria (recipe below).

 IMG_0414 (1)